-The Board of pitt&sherry, through the Risk Committee, governs and is responsible for the ultimate decision-making power regarding reports and investigations under this Policy.
+The Board of pitt&sherry governs and is responsible for the ultimate decision-making power regarding reports and investigations under this Policy.

 4.1 Whistleblower Protection Officer("WPO")

 The pitt&sherry Group has appointed a Whistleblower Protection Officer (WPO) who will safeguard the interests of Discloser making reports under this Policy and will ensure the integrity of the reporting mechanism.